metamorph-inc/openmeta-vahana/README.md

 ![Image of 0 deg rotation](images/Vahana_V2_0Deg.PNG "Image of Vahana in cruise configuration")

-The model is located in `RootFolder/ComponentAssemblies/Vahana2` of openmeta-vahana.xme.
+The model assembly is located at `RootFolder/ComponentAssemblies/Vahana2` within openmeta-vahana.xme.
 By changing the values of the `Canard_Rotation` and `Wing_Rotation` parameters, a user can be change the orientation for a specific analysis.
 The `rProp` parameter allows the user to change vary the length of the propeller blades.
 Changing the propeller blade radius also changes the span of both flight surfaces as well as the positions of the rotors in order to maintain an appropriate spacing between the neighboring rotors.

 ### Iterative Mass Calculations
 When running the PET 'Parameter Study' we noticed that the low success rate of less than 0.04% was primarily caused by designs failing the first two design constraints: